Career Resources

 Teaching Skills and Teaching Portfolio

 The Graduate School offers several programs designed to help graduate students prepare for college teaching careers.
 Programs include FIT (Fundamentals in Teaching), CoAT (Certificate of Accomplishment in Teaching), and PTP (Preparing the Professoriate).
-In addition, the Graduate School offers programs in career skills development
+In addition, the Graduate School offers programs in professional development.

 Management of Application Materials